nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 ## Prepare the Sequences

-A Nextstrain site typically starts with a collection of pathogen sequences in a single FASTA file and a corresponding table of metadata describing those sequences in a tab-delimited text file.
+A Nextstrain build typically starts with a collection of pathogen sequences in a single FASTA file and a corresponding table of metadata describing those sequences in a tab-delimited text file.
 For this tutorial, we will use an example data set with a subset of 34 viruses.

 The virus sequences are stored in a single [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file.